techeducation-india/workshop/Code and DevOps/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This repository contains all documentation and instructions for [Project Name].
+This repository contains all documentation and instructions for Workshop.

 ## Contents